 Originally setup in 2014, Huddle are an interesting mix of other players in the scene.
-It has used ‘Authorised Representative’ status of Rebuildingsociety as a justification tor gaining FCA approval in a much quicker time than otherwise would have taken.
+It has used ‘Authorised Representative’ status of Rebuildingsociety as a justification tor gaining FCA approval.
+This allows an entry to the market in a much quicker time than otherwise would have taken.
 Potentially this may be a source of trouble in future if the FCA decide that this shortcut is detrimental to quality of authorised firms.

-Instead of developing its own back-end, Huddle have simply become a white-label of the Ablrate site, and as such most of it is almost identical bar the content.
-This obviously saves cash, but also reveals a slightly cosy arrangement: Huddle are a subsidiary of Access Commercial Finance, who in turn are a long-standing client of Ablrate.
+Instead of developing its own back-end, Huddle have simply become a white-label of the Ablrate site.
+As such most of it is almost identical bar the content.
+This obviously saves cash, but also reveals a slightly cosy arrangement.
+Huddle are a subsidiary of Access Commercial Finance, who in turn are a long-standing client of Ablrate.
 Should there be a fall-out in the future it might be difficult to get another platform at short notice as the practice of generic sites is quite rare in the industry.

-Huddle Capital specialise in small business loans, to the type of small business that anyone investing in Funding Circle would be familiar with: not household names.
+Huddle Capital specialise in small business loans.
+Predominantly to the type of small business that anyone investing in Funding Circle would be familiar with: not household names.
 At present, they have not deviated from the plan and as such there remains a relatively small amount of loans on the platform.

 Here is a summary of Huddle Capital’s features: